 It’s easy to remedy this.
 If you’re not a designer, consider starting with a pre-made template on a DIY event site maker like Splash.
 Find gorgeous (royalty-free) images on sites like Unsplash or Gratisography.
-And throw in a cool GIFs if you’re feeling extra daring.
+And throw in cool GIFs with Veed.io if you’re feeling extra daring.
 (Or make your own using GIPHY’s GIF Maker tool.)

 Also remember: consistency is key.
 We’ve found that invitations are 15 times more likely to get accepted if they have a steady design and color scheme.

 Your invitation shouldn’t read like a door-to-door salesman pitch.
 Avoid spammy, clickbaity or pushy language in your headlines, and remember that less is more.
 Tests show that 45% of emails are opened on a mobile device first, where the average mobile screen can only fit 4-7 words maximum.
 So keep your subject lines to 30 or fewer characters and let the event speak for itself.
 You don’t need to oversell it.

 It’s an invitation – not a memoir.